 As flu season prepares to collide with the COVID-19 pandemic, doctors are stressing the importance of getting your flu shot.
 Dr. Madeleine Gagnon from Gillette Children's Specialty Healthcare joined KMSP-TV to explain why kids in particular should get vaccinated.

-Please be sure to ask a Gillette health care provider for your free flu shot during your clinic appontment.
+Please be sure to ask a Gillette health care provider for your free flu shot during your clinic appointment.